CAPSTONE-2022-2023/Group_24/definition_of_done.md

 5. Tested and working on all browsing platforms
 6. Code is peer-reviewed to follow correct guidelines
 7. All documentations required are complete
-8. All members of team agreed the project is officially finished